 Does Nova Scotia's Labour Standards Code (LSC) apply to all workers?

-- The LSC does not apply to domestic workers who work less than 24 hours per week or work looking after a family member
+- To domestic workers who work less than 24 hours per week or work looking after a family member

-- The LSC does not apply to independent contractors.
+- To independent contractors.
 It is not always easy to decide if you are an independent contractor.
 Nova Scotia Labour Standards has information that may help you to determine whether you are an independent contractor.
 If you are in doubt, contact a lawyer or the Labour Standards Division

 - Only some parts of the LSC apply to unionized workers, and to managers and professionals such as architects, doctors, dentists, lawyers, and engineers.
 Unionized employees are mainly governed by their collective agreement, while managers and professionals are mainly governed by professional associations and industry-specific legislation